-Today Agness of eTramping presents her tips how to spend 24 Hours in Hong Kong.
+Today Agness of eTramping presents her tips on how to spend 24 hours in Hong Kong.
 All photos within this post are courtesy of Agness and Cez of eTramping.

 Hong Kong – the city of action, filled with stunning skyscrapers, relaxing beaches, neon lights, posh dim sum restaurants and shopping malls.
 Is it possible to explore it all in just 24 hours?
 Sure it is!
-You just need to know where you should start from and what places are worth seeing.
+You just need to know where you should start and what places are worth seeing.
 Believe me or not, but this quick visit will cost you much less than you think, so here we go!

 Hong Kong in 24 hours itinerary

 #1 Breakfast at a street vendor at Chungking Mansions.

 One of the best located and affordable places to stay overnight in Hong Kong is the area of Chungking Mansions.
-This huge building consists of cheap hostels and hotels and the prices for a single room starts from HK$100.
+This huge building consists of cheap hostels and hotels and the prices for a single room start from HK$100.

 This area is also filled with food vendors from where you can get a nice breakfast in the morning.
 Grab two youtiao (deep-fried breadsticks) and a cup of soy milk on the go or enjoy a nice plate of Chinese noodle soup with mince, carrot and chives – so yummy!